 - In Potsdam, admire the palaces and gardens of Sanssouci, the "Prussian Versailles" (part of the UNESCO World Heritage "Palaces and Parks of Potsdam and Berlin„).

 Hotel tips for Berlin: These hotels are a good starting point for your explorations

-Motel One Berlin-Spittelmarkt (advertising link) Important: The webinar and Website Master Class are in German language!: Stylish mid-range hotel just a few steps from Spittelmarkt subway station, 5 minutes by subway to Alexanderplatz!
+Motel One Berlin-Spittelmarkt (advertising link): Stylish mid-range hotel just a few steps from Spittelmarkt subway station, 5 minutes by subway to Alexanderplatz!
 Great view from the upper floors.

-Hotel Mercure Berlin Wittenbergplatz: (advertising link) Important: The webinar and Website Master Class are in German language!: Modern 4-star hotel.
+Hotel Mercure Berlin Wittenbergplatz: (advertising link): Modern 4-star hotel.
 Only 1 minute walk from KaDeWe, 8 minutes walk to Bahnhof Zoo.
 Ideal to explore the former center of West Berlin and quickly reach all corners of Berlin.

-Garden Living (advertising link) Important: The webinar and Website Master Class are in German language!: Beautiful boutique hotel 500 m from the main train station, with romantic courtyard.
+Garden Living (advertising link): Beautiful boutique hotel 500 m from the main train station, with romantic courtyard.

 2. Bremen: Brick Gothic and Weser Renaissance

 Bremen plays a special role in my biography.
 I lived and worked here for 8 years.
 My workplace was at the Domshof, a square framed by magnificent Weser Renaissance style bank houses So I was out and about in the city center every day.
 My daughter was also born in Bremen.
 So you can imagine that this city is very close to my heart.